2Abendsegler/GClh/docu/faq.md

 - [Geocaching Forum](https://forums.geocaching.com/GC/index.php?/topic/343005-gc-little-helper-ii/)
 - [Geoclub Geocaching Forum](https://www.geoclub.de/forum/t/gc-little-helper-ii-ab-v0-11.81650/)
 - [Swiss Geocache Forum](https://www.swissgeocacheforum.ch/forum/topic/12872-gc-little-helper-ii/)
-- [Discussions page](https://github.com/2Abendsegler/GClh/discussions) on our development platform at Github
+- [Discussions page](https://github.com/2Abendsegler/GClh/discussions) on our development platform at GitHub
-- [Ticket System](https://github.com/2Abendsegler/GClh/issues) on our development platform at Github
+- [Ticket System](https://github.com/2Abendsegler/GClh/issues) on our development platform at GitHub
 <br>

 <a id="9-en"></a>
 ## 9. How can I report a bug or a feature request?
-For a bug or a feature request you can open a <a href="https://github.com/2Abendsegler/GClh/issues/new/choose">new issue</a> on our development platform at Github.<br>
+For a bug or a feature request you can open a <a href="https://github.com/2Abendsegler/GClh/issues/new/choose">new issue</a> on our development platform at GitHub.<br>
 Or you can create a note in one of the forums or on our discussions page.
 See <a href="#8-en">FAQ 8</a>.<br>
 <br>